bueler/math302/week8.md

 This week, **Quiz 6** must be done on Wednesday or Thursday.
 It **covers sections 4.2 and 4.4**

-This week we do modeling with linear second-order differential equations.
-Section 5.1 is about the most important physical interpretation of a second-order DE, namely a _mass-spring system_.
+This week we do modeling with linear and nonlinear second-order differential equations.
+Section 5.1 is about the most important physical interpretation of a linear second-order DE, namely a _mass-spring system_.
 Section 5.3 extends to _nonlinear models_ including a pendulum (see this [movie](assets/codes/pendmovie.gif)), nonlinear springs, and variable gravity.
-What we do in section 5.2 is based on material from section 4.10 regarding _nonlinear differential equations_.
+What we actually do in section 5.3 is, mostly, numerical solutions using a black box.
+Section 4.10 regarding _nonlinear differential equations_ is included in how I cover section 5.3.

 Note that next week is Spring Break.
 We resume [Week 9](week9) on Monday 3/18.